dart-lang/language/working/0723-static-extensions/feature-specification-variant2.md

 _constructor return type_ of `E` is the transitive alias expansion of `F<T1 ..
 Tk>`.

+In all other cases, an extension declaration does not have an on-class nor a constructor return type.

 For the purpose of identifying the on-class and constructor return type of a given extension, the types `void`, `dynamic`, and `Never` are not considered to be classes, and neither are record types or function types.